-After all of the primary adult teeth have developed, many teens and adults develop a third set of molars called wisdom teeth.
+After all the primary adult teeth have developed, many teens and adults develop the third set of molars called wisdom teeth.
 These are the last teeth to grow in the mouth and can provide valuable chewing forces if developed correctly.
 However, many times these teeth do not have the room to grow properly and require removal.
-Dr. Fred Loe offers safe and comfortable wisdom teeth removal at his Fort Worth, TX, practice, to help reduce and eliminate some of the potential health concerns.
+Dr. Glenn Green offers safe and comfortable wisdom teeth removal at his Fort Worth, TX, practice, to help reduce and eliminate some of the potential health concerns.

 After wisdom tooth extraction, some pain, swelling, and discomfort are common.
 In many cases, the recovery period lasts just a few days.
 You’ll be prescribed painkillers by your oral surgeon.
 You will also be sent home with instructions on how to properly care for your mouth and teeth.
 Adhering to all directions given is crucial.